AdobeDocs/commerce-knowledge-base.en/help/faq/general/do-i-need-fastly-for-a-headless-magento-site.md

 ## **Answer**

 No, you don't.
-In this situation, you may skip using Fastly — at least, in the beginning of development.
+In this situation, you may skip using Fastly &ndash; at least, in the beginning of development.

->
->The only situation you may not want to enable is for a headless deployment.
+The only situation you may not want to enable is for a headless deployment.
 See [Cloud for Adobe Commerce > Fastly](https://devdocs.magento.com/cloud/cdn/cloud-fastly.html) in our developer documentation.

 Still, most probably, you will need Fastly for using its SSL certificate.

 All Adobe Commerce on cloud infrastructure customers get a shared SSL certificate from Fastly as a part of the cloud subscription plan.
 Adding own SSL certificate to Fastly is a separate and rather expensive paid option.
-Thus, we strongly recommend to enable Fastly and, at least, test it on Staging and Production environments before going live — even for your headless Adobe Commerce website.
+Thus, we strongly recommend to enable Fastly and, at least, test it on Staging and Production environments before going live &ndash; even for your headless Adobe Commerce website.

 ## More information